 If students complete a course of study that is considered to be a full course load for local students at the host university, full credit will be awarded for the overseas program.
 Credits may be applied toward core requirements, the major or concentration, the minor, or electives, at the discretion of the appropriate Georgetown academic officers.

-In the case of Georgetown-approved applications, including those approved through the Independent Petition process, all grades (including grades for courses for which no credit is granted by Georgetown) will be recorded on the Georgetown academic transcript as reported to Georgetown by the overseas program.
+All grades (including grades for courses for which no credit is granted by Georgetown) will be recorded on the Georgetown academic transcript as reported to Georgetown by the overseas program.

 Students should consult the Office of Global Education's website for a list of GU-approved summer programs.
 In the case of students studying on unapproved programs during the summer, students’ applications are not evaluated by OGE or endorsed by Georgetown.
 Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for summer coursework taken overseas.